What are shin splints?

 Did you know that bone “grows” in response to the muscles around it?
 So, when you exercise, not only do your muscles get bigger and stronger, your bones do too.

-This is due to a process called bone remodelling.
+This is due to a process called bone remodeling.
 What’s that?
 Well, in normal, everyday life, bones shed old or damaged bone cells and replace them with new ones.
 When you exercise this process kicks in.

 When you exercise, your bones, muscles, and tendons experience micro-injuries.
 These tiny injuries are natural and signal the rebuilding of your cells.
 This is how you grow stronger.